industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![livetwin04](/docs/graphics/livetwin_settings_04.png)

+Apply the changes.
 The model is now configured and ready to run.

 # Usage